Carol Anne Chénard

-Carol Anne Chénard (born 17 February 1977) is a Canadian former soccer referee.
+Carol Anne Chénard (born 17 February 1977) is a Canadian soccer referee and VAR.
+She officiated at two FIFA Women's World Cups and two Olympic Gamess.

 Personal life

 Chénard was born in Summerside, Prince Edward Island, and grew up in Ottawa.
 She studied microbiology and immunology at McGill University, receiving her Bachelor of Science in 2001 and PhD in 2007.

 Career

 She has been described as "one of Canada’s most experienced female referees".

 On October 13, 2020, she announced her national and international retirement.
-She later returned as a video match official in 2021.
+She later returned as a video match official in 2021 and remained on the FIFA panel until 2023.